Mike-Gibson/mock-apollo-client/README.md

 ### Asserting query variables

-The method `setRequestHandler` is passed a function to call when Apollo client executes a given query and it is called with the variables for that query, so it is easy to assert the component is behaving as expected using a spy framework.
+The method `setRequestHandler` is passed a function to call when Apollo client executes a given query and it is called with the variables for that query, so it is easy to assert the component is behaving as expected using a spy library.

 ```typescript
 const queryHandler = jest.fn().mockResolvedValue({ data: { dog: { id: 1, name: 'Rufus', breed: 'Poodle' } } });